Aventus-Network-Services/avn-api/README.md

  ```

 ### Signing
-There are 2 options to choose from when configuring the signing behaviour of the sdk:
+There are 2 options to choose from when configuring the signing behaviour of the SDK:
  - Suri based signer (default): In this mode, the user must set their `SURI` either via an environment variable or as part of the options (see `Accounts` below).
-This SURI will be used to sign messages required by the sdk. **This is only applicable in single user mode**.
+This SURI will be used to sign messages such as AWT tokens or transactions. **This is only applicable in single user mode**.
- - Remote signer: In this mode, the caller will set a function that will be called by the sdk when it requires a signature.
-The sdk will not have access to the signer's SURI.
+ - Remote signer: In this mode, the caller will set a function that will be called by the SDK when it requires a signature.
+The SDK will not have access to the signer's SURI.
 This option can be selected for *single user* and *multi user* modes.

- To set one of this mode, pass in the following options when creating an instance of the sdk
+ To set one of these mode, pass in the following options when creating an instance of the sdk
  ```
  import { AvnApi, SigningMode } from 'avn-api';